-With peak summer temperatures come peak watermelon season!
-There’s no better treat than ice cold watermelon dripping down your chin on a scorching hot day—and your body happens to agree.
+The sun is blazing, you’re at the beach, the park, or the barbecue, and there’s only one snack that can accompany you.
+It’s peak watermelon season, and there is no better treat than ice cold watermelon dripping down your chin on a scorching hot day—and your body happens to agree.

 After all, did you know that this sweet summer treat is packed with nutritional benefits to help your body thrive?

-Let’s take a closer look at the health benefits of watermelon.
+Let’s take a closer look at the health benefits of eating watermelon.

-Here are some of the most impressive wins.
+Here are some of the most impressive wins associated with watermelon nutrition.

 1. Watermelon Boosts Hydration